 Also, please ask your vet if your dog will benefit from stress reduction strategies.
 It may seem strange, but stress can increase the risk of gastritis in your dog (and many other conditions, for example stress colitis)!
 High levels of a stress hormone called ‘cortisol’ can cause overproduction of a hormone called “gastrin”, which can trigger gastritis.

 You may also wonder if certain diets can trigger inflammatory conditions (including gastritis) in dogs.
 You may be thinking of carbohydrate-rich diets, which have a bad reputation amongst some paw-rents.
 You may wonder if the bad rep is even justified!

 Are carbohydrates good or bad for dogs?

 The body breaks down carbohydrates into glucose.
 Glucose (aka ‘blood sugar’) is an energy source.
-Carbohydrates can be classified as ‘simple carbohydrates’ and ‘complex carbohydrates’.
+Carbohydrates can be classified as ‘simple carbohydrates’ and ‘complex carbohydrates’ (such as carrots and pumpkins).
 Simple carbs are broken down more quickly than complex carbs.
 In humans, simple carbs are more likely to spike glucose levels.
 This can trigger chronic inflammation.
 Research indicates that this also occurs in animals.
 Chronic inflammation in dogs can lead to several major diseases such as diabetes, cancer, heart disease, arthritis, and so on!

 Therefore, avoid foods that are high in simple carbs.
 However, not all carbs are bad!
 Complex carbs like pumpkin may have anti-inflammatory properties as they digest more slowly.
 This makes them more filling and better for weight control in dogs.
 Here are some complete & balanced recipes that contain pumpkin without any simple carbs.